6 Things You Should Know About Space Heaters

 Gas heating is often touted by consumer advocacy groups and comparison websites as a superior option when compared to electric heaters.
 Despite this, many Australians continue to rely on electric heaters due to their simple plug-in-and-use setup and lower initial cost.

-However, upgrading to gas heating can be beneficial for anyone looking to save on energy bills and reduce their carbon footprint.
+However, upgrading to gas heating can be beneficial for anyone looking to save energy and money on power bills and reduce their carbon footprint.
 The advantages of natural gas include its high efficiency and lower running costs when compared to electricity.

 Gas heaters are incredibly efficient, with up to 90% of the energy consumed by gas heaters being transferred directly into heat.
 This is achieved almost instantaneously without requiring the heater to warm up.
 In contrast, electric heaters often take some time to reach their maximum heat output.